“You can only create in your life what you can envision in your mind.” – Terrie Elizabeth Reeves

 Some people are motivated extrinsically and some people are motivated intrinsically, or a combination of both.

-Fact: Research supports that sustainability of long-term change is improved when using intrinsic motivation as a catalyst.
+Fact: Research supports that the sustainability of long-term change is improved when using intrinsic motivation as a catalyst.

 “You can look for external sources of motivation and that can catalyze a change, but it won’t sustain one.
 It has to be from an internal desire.” – Jillian Michaels